-Settling-in for children with SEND
+Settling-in children with SEND

-If a child has been identified as having SEND then the key person/SENCO and parents will need to identify and address potential barriers to settling in e.g. timings of medication and invasive procedures, specific routines and levels of support.
+- Start times for children are staggered to allow sufficient one to one time with each child and parent. - Babies should at least be at stage 2 of settling before the key person begins settling another child. - Where a number of children need to start key persons can start settling one child in the morning and another in the afternoon.
+In their first week, children who are settling in will not stay all day. - If a child has been identified as having SEND then the key person/SENCO and parents will need to identify and address potential barriers to settling in e.g. timings of medication and invasive procedures, specific routines and levels of support.